Text2GraphQuery-Bench: A Text to Graph Query Benchmark: Experimental Analysis

+To answer \textbf{RQ2}, we evaluate model robustness along the two dimensions introduced in \Cref{subsec:question_gen}: question abstraction levels and schema aliasing.

-Beyond structural complexity, we examine robustness to question abstraction with Qwen3-Max (few-shot) and Qwen3-8B (finetuned) using the persona-based refinement in \Cref{subsec:question_gen}.
-As shown in \Cref{fig:abstraction_analysis}, Orig. denotes the original (unrefined) questions and is closest in abstraction to Logical Level (L2), which typically states the intended logic without explicitly verbalizing graph primitives in Syntactical Level (L1) or fully abstract business intents in Business Level (L3).
-Across all domains, both models achieve the highest execution accuracy on L1, then degrade as questions move toward L3, with the worst performance occurring at L3 w/o Evi., indicating that the dominant bottleneck at high abstraction is intent-to-schema grounding rather than syntax alone.
-Providing auxiliary evidence at L3 w/ Evi. consistently recovers accuracy, confirming that explicit grounding signals substantially mitigate analyst-level ambiguity.
-Finally, Qwen3-Max outperforms Qwen3-8B throughout, while their gap narrows at L3 w/o Evi., suggesting that scaling mainly improves syntax/structure alignment whereas ungrounded intent inference remains challenging for both models.
+{\textbf{Abstraction Level Sensitivity.}} We examine robustness to question abstraction with Qwen3.7-Max (few-shot) and Qwen3-8B (fine-tuned).
+As shown in \Cref{fig:abstraction_analysis}, Orig.\ denotes the original (unrefined) questions and is closest in abstraction to Logical Level (L2), which typically states the intended logic without explicitly verbalizing graph primitives in Syntactic Level (L1) or fully abstract business intents in Business Level (L3).
+Across all domains, both models achieve the highest execution accuracy on L1 (Qwen3.7-Max: 72--93\%; Qwen3-8B: 56--74\%), then degrade as questions move toward L3, with the worst performance occurring at L3 w/o E.K.\ (Qwen3.7-Max: 3.6--9.7\%; Qwen3-8B: 3.6--6.8\%), indicating that the dominant bottleneck at high abstraction is intent-to-schema grounding rather than syntax alone.
+Providing external knowledge (E.K.) at L3 w/ E.K.\ consistently recovers accuracy (Qwen3.7-Max: 19.5--36.4\%; Qwen3-8B: 15.9--24.0\%), confirming that explicit grounding signals substantially mitigate analyst-level ambiguity.
+Qwen3.7-Max outperforms Qwen3-8B on nearly all domain--level combinations, while their gap narrows sharply at L3 w/o E.K.\ (e.g., Mfg.\ BOM: 5.84\% vs.\ 6.82\%), suggesting that scaling mainly improves syntax/structure alignment whereas ungrounded intent inference remains challenging for both models.